Organic traffic in Ahrefs is calculated based on the keywords that we see your website is ranking for and the search volume of these keywords.

 It will be different from the traffic numbers in Google Analytics for a number of reasons:

-- The exact search volume of keywords.
-We have an excellent model for calculating monthly search volume of keywords, that combines data from Google Adwords with clickstream data (more details here).
+The exact search volume of keywords.
+We have an excellent model for calculating monthly search volume of keywords, that combines data from Google Keywords Planner with clickstream data (more details here).
 This is the best way to calculate search volume of a keyword as of today, and yet even this model is not perfect.
 This leads to certain discrepancies.

 As such, the data that we show is just an estimate and can’t be treated as the actual search traffic data of a website.